huytran2000-hcmus/design-patterns-in-go/README.md

 - Use when you don't know beforehand the exact types and dependencies of the objects your code will work with.
 - Use when your want to provide users of your framework a way to extend its internal component.
 - Use when you want to reuse existing objects instead of rebuilding them(factory method + prototype, factory method + singleton).
+### Abstract Factory Pattern
+#### Intent
+**Abstract Factory** let you produce objects of related families without specifying their concrete classes.
+#### Applicability
+- Use when your code need to work with various families of related products, but you may not know them beforehand or you want allow future extensibility.